caoting-dotcom/multiBranchModel/README.md

 #### Supernet Training and Evaluation

-To train and evaluate the accuracy of the supernet, please use this [code base](src/pycls).
+To train and evaluate the accuracy of the supernet, please use [src/pycls](https://github.com/kaleid-liner/pycls).
 Follow [README](https://github.com/kaleid-liner/pycls/blob/main/README.md) to prepare the environment and dataset, then train and evaluate the supernet with:

 ```
 ./tools/run_net.py --mode train \